Geopolitics & Military History

 Who Should Apply?
 Advanced undergraduates, recent graduates, and young professionals are all eligible to apply.
 Fellows may apply for, and participate in, multiple seminars.

-Dates & Times: Summer courses meet in-person in Washington, DC for one week.
+Dates & Times: Each Security Studies course meets in-person in Washington, DC for one week.
 See the individual course pages for full details.

 Commitment: In-person courses meet for morning seminars, with afternoon guest speakers and some evening activities.
 Fellows are expected to attend all sessions and activities.